plainionist/plainionist.github.io/_posts/2017-01-04-Fsharp-For-Fun-And-Profit.md

 [The Book of F#: Breaking Free with Managed Functional Programming](https://www.amazon.com/Book-Breaking-Managed-Functional-Programming/dp/1593275528/ref=sr_1_1?ie=UTF8&qid=1483534245&sr=8-1&keywords=book+of+f%23)

-and finally read the full 1900+ pages offline edition of
+and finally read the full 1900+ pages off-line edition of

 [F# for fun and profit](https://fsharpforfunandprofit.com/)